dmmishchenko/dmmishchenko.github.io/src/content/blog/your-first-generic-component.md

 - **Existing solutions**: There are a lot of open source analogues that can be used; don't need to reinvent the wheel again.
 I suggest you make a proper research.
 It could save you a lot of effort.
 - **Responsibility creep**: Generic components often try to cover too many responsibilities at once.
 This happens when people blindly follow the DRY rule.
 It's better to split functionality into separate specific components.
 It's okay to repeat some code.

+> 💡 **Tip:** Before starting, search for existing solutions on npm, GitHub, or popular UI libraries.
+You might find something that meets 80% of your needs with much less effort.

+---

-## Planning and Management Considerations
+## 3. Planning and Management Considerations

 If you decide to proceed with building a generic component, consider these organizational aspects: